dapr/docs/best-practices/troubleshooting/tracing.md

     includeBody: true
 ```

-Finally, deploy the Actions configuration:
+Finally, deploy the Dapr configuration:

 ```
 kubectl apply -f config.yaml
 ```

-In order to enable this configuration for your Actions sidecar, add the following annotation to your pod spec template:
+In order to enable this configuration for your Dapr sidecar, add the following annotation to your pod spec template:

 ```
 annotations:
-  actions.io/config: "zipkin"
+  dapr.io/config: "zipkin"
 ```

 That's it! your sidecar is now configured for use with Open Census and Zipkin.